Welcome.

 To the extent that Girard’s definition of mimesis appears to occur on Meta platforms, it’s being simulated by privacy invasion, misinformation and algorithms.

 Marc Andreessen is also a Girard disciple.
 He sits on Facebook’s board.
 He is considered one of the leading lights of the tech industry, by…the people he funds.
-Which is actually a lot of people!
-Who have built and are building a lot of the infrastructure that connects our lives.
+Which is a lot of people!
+People have built and are building a lot of the infrastructure that connects our lives.
 He also just endorsed Trump.
 Because of course he did.

 Christian Nationalists love Girard too!
 Thiel, who funded JD Vance’s political rise, introduced JD Vance to Girard.
 And Vance just can’t get enough of the mimetic rivalry and scapegoating!
 Which…you know…tracks.